ark1375/K-modem_Optimization/README.md

 OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"
 </code></pre>Congratulations, you just installed Maven.

 3. **Installing JDK**
     -   Head to [Oracles Websit](https://www.oracle.com/java/technologies/javase-downloads.html) and download JDK.

     -   Run the installation.
-It must be prety straight forward.
+It must be pretty straightforward.
+Use the recommended settings for installation.
 Just remember the directory that you are installing JDK in.

-    -   When the installation is over, follow [these](https://javatutorial.net/set-java-home-windows-10) instructions to add **JAVA_HOME** to your enviroment variables.
+    -   When the installation is over, follow [these](https://javatutorial.net/set-java-home-windows-10) instructions to add **JAVA_HOME** to your environment variables.

     -   Open a command line prompt and type in `java -version`.
 It must show something like this:<pre>
 <code>java version "1.8.0_261"
 Java(TM) SE Runtime Environment (build 1.8.0_261-b12)
 Java HotSpot(TM) 64-Bit Server VM (build 25.261-b12, mixed mode)
 </code></pre>
+    -   If you encounter any errors, follow [these](https://www.javatpoint.com/how-to-set-path-in-java) instructions.

 4. **Installing NetBeans** _optional_
-Installing the NetBeans is optional but recomended.
-Download and install NetBeans using [this](https://netbeans.apache.org/download/index.html) link.
+    Installing the NetBeans is optional but recommended.
+Download and install NetBeans using [this link](https://netbeans.apache.org/download/index.html).<br>
+    **_Note:_** While installing the NetBeans, you will encounter a field in which you need to pass in the directory you installed JDK in.
+If you installed JDK correctly, this field should be filled automatically.
+If not, close the setup, follow the instructions provided in the last paragraph of _Installing JDK_ and run the setup again.

 ### Setup the Project